Ghozayel/Lextale/README.md

 ``` r
 lex(dataframe)
 ```
 This function mark and calculates the lextale score for the English and German versions of the test.
-Its argument takes a dataframe which must inclue two variables(columns):
+The argument takes a dataframe which must include two variables(columns):
 - ID: each ID must have 60 entries, e.g. ID *1987* repeated 60 times, with 40 IDs per time (=2400 rows).
 - answer: a variable of 0/1, with 2400 rows.